 This proximity to specialist care also broadens the scope of conversation between an onsite clinician and their patient.
 While the clinician themselves may not have the expertise in tackling a patient’s specialized health concern, the referral to a qualified specialist expands a patient’s care network considerably.

 Continuity of Care

 Perhaps the most intangible benefit of the onsite patient experience is the long-term relationship formed between patient and provider.
 This experience is one that emphasizes an aspect of care continuity that’s essential to long-term health improvement.
 Personal recognition goes a long way toward accountability, agency, and ownership of a patient’s health plan.
-At an onsite clinic, patients come to know and trust their provider in a way that makes their journey toward better health a personalized and trusted decision between patient and provider.
+At an onsite health center, patients come to know and trust their provider in a way that makes their journey toward better health a personalized and trusted decision between patient and provider.
 And no matter what the patient’s health needs, the onsite clinician is always there to serve as a trusted part of the patient’s extended care team, making an overwhelming healthcare system seem less fragmented, more purposeful and easier to navigate.

 Population wellness begins with the individual, which is why Healthstat is devoted to making the individual experience a memorable and supportive one at every one of its health centers.